yusuf8ahmed/yusuf8ahmed/README.md

 I am a highschool senior with a passion for building software products.

+I am the stone that the builder refused.
+I am the visual, the inspiration That made Lady sing the blues.
+I'm the spark that makes your idea bright The same spark that lights the dark.
+So that you can know your left from your right

 - 🔭 I’m currently working on my projects [Ship](https://github.com/yusuf8ahmed/Ship), [Airman](https://github.com/yusuf8ahmed/Airman)
 - 🌱 I’m currently learning Python, SQL & much more
 - 👯 I’m looking to collaborate on [Ship](https://github.com/yusuf8ahmed/Ship)